cross-seed/cross-seed.org/docs/basics/options.md

 }
 ```

-Currently, cross-seed only sends the "RESULTS" event.
+Currently, cross-seed only sends the "RESULTS" and "TEST" events.
 In the future it may send
 more.
 This payload supports both
 [**apprise**](https://github.com/caronc/apprise-api) and
 [**Notifiarr**](https://github.com/Notifiarr/Notifiarr).